A special place in the south of Spain

 The discovery of a spectacular geode

-Another reason why this area is so interesting is that in 2000, in an abandoned silver mine near Almeria, a massive geode was discovered.
+Another reason this area is so interesting is that in 2000, in an abandoned silver mine near Almeria, a massive geode was discovered.
 This site is not open to the public but an amazing video detailing the geode is available online and linked here.

 Lechuguilla Caves

 On the other side of the globe is an absolutely amazing cavern associated with the Carlsbad Caverns.
-It was originally mined for bat guano but in 1989, some spelunkers (cave adventures) found that there was air seeping up out of the bottom of the cave and decided to escalate the bottom.
+They originally mined it for bat guano but in 1989, some spelunkers (cave adventures) found that there was air seeping up out of the bottom of the cave and decided to escalate the bottom.
 What they found is an absolute wonder.
-Although the site is part of the Carlsbad Caverns, it is now restricted access and available only for scientific study.
-This recent video is a great tour of the cave systems.
-Click on the photo below for a wonderful trip through an amazing underground labyrinth.

 The largest cave in the world